I could barely feel my legs anymore as the public jeep filled with twenty-five people and two goats turned left from the paved highway.

 Warriors have a huge responsibility in their communities: to protect the livestock from predators and taking the cattle to pastures during the dry season (since the 90’s, the Tanzanian government passed a bill that does not allow complete communities to move around like they used to.
 The Maasai have had to choose a place to live in permanently, despite them historically being known for their nomadic lifestyle.
 However, the men are allowed to take their animals away for months to find greener lands while leaving their families behind).
 Every young Maasai man will become a warrior when he reaches a certain age, but he must prove their bravery to the community first.
 To do so, they all undergo a circumcision ceremony.
 The healing takes a month, in which they will dress in black.
 Once this period is over, they are officially warriors and they will have this responsibility for years to come until they are old enough and younger Maasai take over the “spear”.

 I wish I could properly word everything I was able to experience during this week, but I find it impossible.
-It is something one must live themselves in order to be fully able to understand just how amazing it is to get so immersed into such a different way of life.
+It is something one must live themselves in order to be fully able to understand just how amazing it is to get so immersed in such a different way of life.

 I leave you with a few more images of my highlights while here and my never-ending walks!